For the socially anxious, shy or introverted among us, the thought of attending a university open day conjures one firm response:

 On full-day events, many of the talks and tours take place more than once per day, so it’s likely you can plan your schedule around the afternoon session.

-Our next Open Day is on Wednesday 21 November, and may not be as hectic as our weekend events.
+Our next Open Days are on Friday 4 & Saturday 5 October, and the Friday event may not be as hectic as our weekend events.

 2. Take somebody with you